-The Solo vaporizer by Arizer is pretty cool, and along with the Pax I think it’s one of the best portable vapes currently available – there are just a few important things to consider.
+The Solo vaporizer by Arizer is pretty cool, and it performs fairly well, there are just a few important things to consider.

 The best part about the Solo is the vapor quality, it’s clean and tasty.
 It’s also very easy to use, which is great for beginners, and the battery will last for over an hour of use which is great.
-However, this vape has the strongest draw resistance of any model I’ve reviewed, and some people (myself included) find the hard pull slightly irritating.
+However, this vape has one of the strongest draw resistances of any model I’ve reviewed, and some people (myself included) find the hard pull slightly irritating.

-This means that pulling through the glass stem feels like trying to drink a really thick milkshake through a straw, it’s hard, and you typically need to take about a 10-15 second draw to get a good amount of vapor.
+This means that pulling through the glass stem feels like trying to drink a really thick milkshake through a straw; it’s hard, and you typically need to take about a 5-10 second draw to get a good amount of vapor.